A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: Well-posedness and uniform stability of the approximate problem

-Akin to \cite{BrezziFortin}, in our well-posedness analysis we make use of the $L^2(\Omega_h)$-projection operator $\pi_h$ onto the espace $V_{h,k}$ and consider as well the interpolation operator $\Pi_h$ onto the space ${\bf Q}_{h,k}$.
+In order to prove this second crucial result} for establishing the uniform stability of problem \eqref{Dmixh}, namely, conditions \eqref{infsupRT} hereafter, we need the following preparatory material: \\ Similarly to \cite{BrezziFortin}, we make use of the $L^2(\Omega_h)$-projection operator $\pi_h$ onto the espace $V_h$ and consider as well the interpolation operator $\Pi_h$ onto the space ${\bf Q}_h$.
 The latter applies to fields in the space ${\bf W}_h$ defined in connection with a real number $s$ strictly greater than two, i.e.,